ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Raw data are the original recorded observations and may be messy, incomplete, or inconsistent.
+&nbsp;     Raw data are the original recorded observations and may be messy,

+&nbsp;     incomplete, or inconsistent.

 &nbsp;   </p>